 The Castbergian Child Laws of 1915

-The original manuscript has been included in the Register.
-The Castbergian Child Laws regarding the welfare of children were named after the politician Johan Castberg, who was the primary driving force behind the groundbreaking reform.
+The Register includes the original manuscript.
+The Castbergian Child Laws about the welfare of children, has its name from the politician Johan Castberg.
+He was the primary driving force behind a groundbreaking reform.
 Norway was among the first countries to pass new laws on the status of extra-marital children.
 This provided an example for other Nordic and Europeans countries.
-According to the new laws, both parents were obliged to provide for the child born outside marriage.
-If the father was unwilling or unable to pay, the mother was entitled to some financial support.
-It was also seen as crucial to reduce child mortality and prevent hidden pregnancies which happened more frequently outside marriage.
+According to the new laws, both parents were obliged to provide for a child born outside of marriage.
+If the father was unwilling or unable to pay, the mother was in any event entitled to some public financial support.
+It was seen as crucial to reduce child mortality and also to prevent hidden pregnancies.
+This happened more frequently outside of marriage.

-(This article was first published in August 2016, and updated in February 2017 with new numbers for inscriptions on the Norwegian list, as well as more references and illustrations.
-This is a translation of the original article in Norwegian and slightly modified and updated as of 2018.)
+(This article about the Memory of the World was first published in August 2016, as a translation of the original article in Norwegian.
+It has been slightly modified and updated later.)